alisto92/stats_finalproject/lab_3-master/project_3_draft.md

   - `wloc`: wkly wge, local gov emps

-The following variable represents tax policy, but it could also reflect overall wealth in a county (holding tax rate constant, counties with more wealth will have more tax revenue and vice versa).
+The following variable represents tax policy, but it could also reflect overall wealth in a county.
+Holding tax rate constant, counties with more wealth will have more tax revenue and vice versa.
+Holding wealth constant, changing the tax rate would change the tax revenue per capita.
+A better measure of tax policy would be the actual tax rates in each county.
+Since the impact of policy on this variable is confounded by the overal wealth in a county, the causal relationship would be difficult to interpret.
+Thus, we will include this variable later in our modeling process as a contextual variable rather than as a main policy variable.

   - `taxpc`: tax revenue per capita